OpenEnergyPlatform/open-MaStR/docs/advanced/configuration.md

 ## Data

 If the zipped dump of the MaStR is downloaded, it is saved in the folder `$HOME/.open-MaStR/data/xml_download`.
-New versions of the dump overwrite older versions.

 The data can then be written to any sql database supported by [sqlalchemy](https://docs.sqlalchemy.org/).
 The type of the sql database is determined by the parameter `engine` in the [Mastr][open_mastr.Mastr] class.

-For more information regarding the database see :ref:`Database settings <Database settings>`.
+For more information regarding the database see [Database settings](Database settings).

-Exported data is saved under `$HOME/.open-MaStR/data/<data-version>`.
-Files that are suffixed with `_raw` can contain joined data retrieved during :ref:`downloading <Download>`.
-The structure of the data is described in :ref:`Data Description`.